WARPSTAR10010001/miniprojects/README.md

 **Welcome to my "miniprojects"-Repo!**

-I will publish some experimental and "made-for-fun" Java, C++ and C programs here.
+I will publish some experimental and "made-for-fun" Java and C++ programs here.

 I'm still studying computer science, so don't expect too much from my code in terms of optimization, structure, etc..